Raak Opal Glass Pendant Lamp

 Manufacturer: Raak, Amsterdam, The Netherlands.

-Other versions: The glass of this Raak opal glass pendant lamp was also used for a table lamp, wall lamp and chandelier.
+Other versions: The glass shade used for this Raak opal glass pendant lamp was also used for a table lamp, a wall lamp and a chandelier.

-Incamiciato: overlay lattimo glass (= milky looking glass) with a layer of transparent coloured glass.
+Incamiciato: overlay lattimo glass, a milky white glass, covered with a layer of transparent coloured glass.

-The socket was made by the Belgian company Niko N.V. from Sint-Niklaas.
+The lamp socket was made by the Belgian company Niko N.V. in Sint-Niklaas.

 Raak